Before Any Evidence Is Heard

 Arcade Joe — by Norman Harman (@NorrieHarman)

-The historical record does not support this assignment of initiative.
-Israel’s violence against Palestinians has never required Palestinian resistance as its occasion—not in 1948, not in 1982, not across the decades of occupation and siege that preceded Al-Aqsa Flood.
-The demand for justification is structured to erase precisely this record: a century of colonial violence that required no Palestinian provocation, that preceded Palestinian military organization, and that has continued through every phase of negotiation, agreement, and declared ceasefire.
+The historical record does not sustain this claim.
+Israel’s violence against Palestinians has never required Palestinian resistance as its occasion—not in 1948, not in 1982, not across decades of occupation and siege preceding Al-Aqsa Flood.
+The demand erases a century of violence that required no Palestinian provocation and preceded Palestinian military organization.

-The historical record, read honestly, makes a different form of accountability available—one that begins not with the act of resistance but with the condition that makes resistance the only rational response.
-That condition includes a documented pattern: when the Oslo Declaration was signed in 1993, there were 110,000 Israeli settlers in the West Bank and Gaza; by the time the process collapsed seven years later, there were 195,000; by 2023 there were more than 700,000—the expansion having accelerated without interruption across every phase of negotiation, agreement, and declared ceasefire.
-Every political concession was met not with reciprocal acknowledgment but with accelerated ethnic cleansing, deepened fragmentation of Palestinian territory and society.
-Occupation without horizon, siege without legal basis, dispossession without acknowledgment, and violence that has never, across more than a century, required Palestinian provocation to sustain itself.
+The historical record, read without that premise, locates accountability in the condition that produces resistance.
+When the Oslo Declaration was signed in 1993, 110,000 Israeli settlers lived in the West Bank and Gaza.
+Seven years later, when the process collapsed, the number reached 195,000.
+By 2023 it exceeded 700,000.
+Expansion accelerated across every phase of negotiation, agreement, and declared ceasefire.
+Israel met every political concession with ethnic cleansing and deeper fragmentation of Palestinian territory.
+The pattern holds: occupation without horizon, siege without legal basis, dispossession without acknowledgment, and violence that has never required Palestinian provocation to sustain itself.

 The world is waking up.